plasticmacaroni/bg3-missables/checklist.md

 # Underdark
 - Selunite outpost
 - Sword stuck in the stone - Phalar Aluve
-- Check out the [fish people worshipping the fake god Boooal](https://baldursgate3.wiki.fextralife.com/The+Festering+Cove) in a village -- opposite the arcane tower (credits: u/Thanataura)
+- Check out the [fish people worshipping the fake god Boooal](https://bg3.wiki/wiki/The_Festering_Cove) in a village -- opposite the arcane tower (credits: u/Thanataura)
 - Drows and the spectator
 - Helping the myconid
   - Curing Thulla
-  - Meeting Omellum (Society of Brilliance)
+  - Meeting Omeluum (Society of Brilliance)
   - Saving a dude from a site of explosive mushrooms
     - Remember there's a very rare mushroom that can be found there as well, this can be given to Shadowheart to unlock a memory or given to this dude's wife at the Myconid place, or given to this dude to take revenge on his wife for making him a slave (credits: u/Neville_Lynwood, u/Passerby05)
   - Defeat the duergars / helping Gut (then double-cross them)